Cohuatichan House

 Agate breaks with the rigid scheme predominant in residential buildings to generate volumetric dynamism and the creation of unique and authentic spaces on each level.
 The strategy followed was the formal adaptation to a rigid frame structure, and the integration of overhangs of different magnitudes on each level.
 Achieving an extroverted, propositional and contemporary profile.

-Cafetería Tosepan kajfen
+Cafetería Tosepan Kajfen

-Torre Camberra
+Torre Canberra

 Saint Peter Guest House